 Hyde Park Dacha is a live/work/create space which cultivates creative communities through dialogue, production, and healing.
-We are an artist collective interested in exploring the role of culture in social transformation.
+We are an artist collective of women, migrants, people of color, and LGBTQ folk using culture for social transformation.

 What's a dacha?
 The word dacha holds a mystical place in the hearts and minds of Soviet people.
 In a country known for political persecution, economic hardship, and social oppression, the dacha served as a safe haven.
 These rural allotments - often a shack and a garden - provided sanctuary from surveillance and enabled self-determination in a world where nothing was private.
 Dachas brought together family, friends, and neighbors who rolled up their sleeves and built a little piece of happiness among the chaos.
 While the dacha is Eastern European, intentional communities are ancient and global.
 Hyde Park Dacha explores this model within its geographic, social, and political context on the South Side of Chicago.